mcfdn/mcfdn.github.io/_posts/2014-04-02-securing-elasticsearch-with-nginx.md

         }
     }

 It's pretty obvious whats going on here.
-We 301 anything that hits the server on port 80.
+We return a 301 for anything that hits the server on port 80.
 For requests made on `<port_number>`, we have enabled HTTP basic authentication which, upon success, will proxy to the Elasticsearch server.
 This can act as a good base for further configuration.
 We could, for example, require different levels of authentication for different Elasticsearch endpoints/ indices by providing additional location declartions.
 For example: `location ~ ^/.*/_search$`.
 Consult the [Nginx documentation](http://nginx.org/en/docs) for more information.

 The `apache2-utils` Debian package was used to generate the HTTP credentials: